coderaiser/node-grizzly/README.md

 # Grizzly

 Create release on github with help of node.
+To upload asset use [putasset](https://github.com/coderaiser/node-putasset "Putasset").

 ## Install